-One of the main goals when you live with asthma is to manage your symptoms to avoid having an asthma attack.
-Environmental triggers such as pollen and pet dander can bring on asthma complications.
+One of the main goals of living with asthma is managing your symptoms to avoid an asthma attack.
+Environmental triggers, such as pollen and pet dander, can bring on asthma complications.
 Another common trigger for asthma symptoms is severe stress.

-Asthma is caused by underlying inflammation and constriction of your airways or bronchial tubes.
+Asthma occurs due to underlying inflammation and constriction of your airways or bronchial tubes.
 Both inflammation and constriction can make it hard to breathe.
 This causes symptoms like wheezing, chest tightness, and coughing.

 Quick-relief medications (bronchodilators) can reduce your symptoms and stop the attack.
-But if your symptoms continue to get worse, you may need to seek emergency medical attention.
+But if your symptoms continue to worsen, you may need emergency medical attention.

 - allergens, such as pollen, animal dander, and dust mites

 - chemicals, including perfume, smoke, and cleaning products